Biden Outraises Trump for Second Month in a Row

 With these new numbers, Trump’s reelection campaign has amassed over $947 million in the past two years and currently sits atop $295M war chest for the upcoming election.

 Trump’s 2020 rival, however, is also engaged in fundraising efforts of his own.
-While the Biden campaign has not announced its official figures for June at the time of reporting, the campaign announced earlier this month that the campaign raised $80.8 million in May, with the campaign saying that at least half of the donors that contributed to that sum were new donors.
+The campaign announced earlier this month that the campaign raised $80.8 million in May, with the campaign saying that at least half of the donors that contributed to that sum were new donors.

 The campaign also says that educators continue to make of the largest occupational group for Biden’s donor base and that the campaign has tripled its online donor base compared to February when Biden was still locked in a contested Democratic primary.